By Liz Daneu, Massachusetts Attorney

 Considering that government fees for visas, adjustment, biometrics, and filing have been on a rising trend for close to a decade now, you might be thinking it might make more sense to cut costs and handle your immigration case on your own.
 Many simple immigration cases can be handled without legal representation, but immigration cases are rarely simple.

 Here are just a few reasons why it’s wise to seek the advice of a lawyer who specializes in immigration law.
-As you’ll read below, navigating the complex framework of immigration laws and regulations, in addition to the laws and regulations of your individual state and/or country can be challenging and even dangerous when exclusion, deportation or separation from your loved one/s is a possibility.
+As you’ll read below, navigating the complex framework of immigration laws and regulations, in addition to the laws and regulations of your individual state and/or country, can be challenging and even dangerous, given that exclusion, deportation, or separation from loved ones is a possibility.

-In addition to waivers for unlawful presence and certain crimes, there are mechanisms available such as the U visa and the K-1/K-3 fiance’ visas that often allow for quicker processing times and less hassle than other routes, and again, an immigration lawyer would know how to package the application and steer you through the process with as little hassle as possible.
-When searching for a lawyer, beware of immigration centers or individuals who advertise the lowest price possible, as they will generally not put the type of commitment into your case that will be necessary for you to obtain the desired result.
+When searching for a lawyer, beware of immigration centers or individuals who advertise the lowest price possible.
+They might not put the type of expertise or commitment into your case that will be necessary for you to obtain the desired result.